Shrey12202/Rarity-AI/README.md

 ## Usage
 1. **Enter a Prompt**: Input a text prompt (e.g., "futuristic city").
-2. **Refine Prompt**: Select from AI-suggested prompts powered by Grok API.
+2. **Refine Prompt**: Select from AI-suggested prompts powered by Groq API.
 3. **Generate Images**: View AI-generated images (Gemini API) with rarity indices.
 4. **Mint NFT**: Choose an image, mint it as an NFT, and store it in your Supra wallet.
 5. **Additional Features**: